andrewsmhay/rosetta/README.md

 Then make sure the `bin` folder is in your system path.

 ## Usage
 `./rosetta.rb [options] (pre | post | final)`

+Before installing some application, run the script with the `pre` command.

 e.g.